swanson/no-extra-points/_posts/2019-03-14-fanball-week-06-plays.md

 ## Greg Ward Jr. – San Antonio (\$4,300)

 While the injury statuses of Richard Mullaney and Amba Etta-Tawo could tilt this slate, Greg Ward, Jr. looks like a supreme value as the fourth-most expensive receiver on his own team.
 Despite the mispricing, Ward has seen adequate volume this season with 25 targets, 254 air yards, and 10 red zone targets.
-With this game feature two of the highest scoring offenses in recent weeks, Ward should benefit from a pass friendly approach.
+With this game featuring a healthy 40 point Vegas total (2nd highest on the week), Ward should benefit from a pass friendly approach.
 Still working as the number two option in the passing game, Ward remains a cheap flier in GPPs.

 <h3 class="team-header aaf-header">GPP Stack</h3>